anderssv/the-example/doc/test-setup.md

 Tests should be easy to set up and write.
 Luckily,
-some of the elements that makes tests easy to set up is also techniques that makes tests easier to maintain as well.
+some of the elements that make tests easy to set up is also techniques that make tests easier to maintain as well.

-When I write tests there are usually a few techniques that I use.
+When I write tests, there are usually a few techniques that I use.
 Some of them require a bit of investment at first, but when you get to something like test five and beyond, it really starts to pay off.